-Figure 10: Electron beam position monitor signals at two different locations at LERF were recorded during a 15-hour accelerator operation.
-A few sharp drops of the signals were due to loss of beam when tripped by other causes such as SRF cavities.
+Figure 10: Electron beam position monitor signals at two different locations at LERF were recorded during 15 hours of accelerator operation.
+The sharp drops of the signals were due to loss of beam when the accelerator tripped OFF caused by unstable superconducting RF cavities.

 SUMMARY

-Electron accelerators with photoinjectors are particularly sensitive drive laser beam quality and stability, specifically the spatial distribution, amplitude and phase variation over time.
-By employing fiber amplifier technology, the issues of laser amplitude stability and spatial quality appears to be solved.
-In this paper, we suggest the last issue – long-term phase stability - can be solved using gain-switching, at least for photoinjector application that do not require extremely short pulses and tight timing jitter such as XFEL machines.
-We reported a stable and flexible photocathode drive laser system that combines gain-switching with fiber laser amplifier technology, allowing variable pulse repetition rates from a few MHz to a few GHz and pulse width from 10s to 100s ps.
-The demonstration of the performance of such a laser has opened up a better path for building high power photocathode drive lasers that exhibit unrivalled simplicity, reliability and flexibility for applications in accelerators and beyond.
-Finally, besides driving photoguns, these lasers systems can be used to improve the performance of Compton polarimeters [15-18] and Compton-backscatter photon light sources [19-20].
+Electron accelerators with photoinjectors are particularly sensitive to drive laser beam quality and stability, specifically the spatial distribution of the drive laser light and amplitude and phase variation over time.
+By employing fiber amplifier technology, problems related to laser amplitude stability and spatial quality are solved.
+In this paper, we suggest the last issue – long-term phase stability - can be solved using gain-switching, at least for photoinjector applications that do not require extremely short pulses (for example, RF photoguns) and the demanding timing jitter requirements of X-ray free electron lasers.
+We reported a stable and flexible photocathode drive laser system that combines gain-switching with fiber laser amplifier technology, allowing variable pulse repetition rates from a sub-MHz to a few GHz and pulse width from 10s to 100s ps.
+The performance of this laser system opens a path for building high power photocathode drive lasers that exhibit unrivalled simplicity, reliability and flexibility for accelerators applications and beyond.
+For example, this laser system could be used to improve the performance of Compton polarimeters [15-18] and Compton-backscatter photon light sources [19-20].
 Compared to mode-locked lasers, the simplicity and reliability of the gain-switched based laser system may outweigh the comparatively long pulse disadvantage.

 acknowledgment

 Authored by Jefferson Science Associates, LLC under U.S. DOE Contract No. DE-AC05-06OR23177 and supported by Laboratory Directed Research and Development funding.
 The U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce this manuscript for U.S. Government purposes.
-The authors would like to thank those at JLab who provided support to this project, in particular, S. Benson for the help identifying diagnostics and acquiring electron beam phase data during LERF operation.
+The authors would like to thank those at Jefferson Lab who provided support to this project, in particular, S. Benson for the help identifying diagnostics and acquiring electron beam phase data during LERF operation.

 References

 Liu, X., Du, D. & Mourou, G., "Laser ablation and micromachining with ultrashort laser pulses", IEEE J. Sel.
 Top.
 Quant.
 Electron.
-33, 1706–1716 (1997).
+33, 1706–1716 (1997)

-N. Muhammad, et al., "Picosecond laser micromachining of nitinol and platinum–iridium alloy for coronary stent applications", Applied Physics A volume 106, pages 607–617 (2012)
+N. Muhammad, et al., "Picosecond laser micromachining of nitinol and platinum–iridium alloy for coronary stent applications", Applied Physics A 106, 607–617 (2012)

 K. Wlodarczyk, et al., "Picosecond laser cutting and drilling of thin flex glass", Optics and Lasers in Engineering, Volume 78, 64-74 (2016)

-S. Zhang, "Drive Laser Systems for Electron Accelerators and Free-Electron-Lasers Based On Photocathode-Injector Energy-Recovery-Linac", invited talk, WG110, ERL’2009, June, 2009, Ithaca, NY.
+S. Zhang, "Drive Laser Systems for Electron Accelerators and Free-Electron-Lasers Based on Photocathode-Injector Energy-Recovery-Linac", invited talk, WG110, ERL’2009, June, 2009, Ithaca, NY.
 Also see S. Zhang, et al., “Summary Paper: Drive Lasers for Photocathode Gun”, Proceedings of ERL’2009, page 24~26, June, 2009, Ithaca, NY

 Z. Zhao, et al., "High-power fiber lasers for photocathode electron injectors", Phys.
 Rev. ST Accel.
 Beams 17, 053501 (2014)

-Jürgen Diefenbach, “Stabilization System of the Laser System of the A4 Compton Backscattering Polarimeter” The European Physical Journal A - Hadrons and Nuclei volume 24, page131 (2005)
+Jürgen Diefenbach, “Stabilization System of the Laser System of the A4 Compton Backscattering Polarimeter”, European Physical Journal A - Hadrons and Nuclei 24, 131 (2005)

 D. M. Pataca, et al., " Gain-switched DFB lasers ", J. Microwaves Optoelecton.
 1, 46–63 (1997)

-Birkin, D. et al.,"Near-transform-limited picosecond pulses from a gain-switched InGaAs diode laser with fiber Bragg gratings ", Appl.
+D. Birkin, et al.,"Near-transform-limited picosecond pulses from a gain-switched InGaAs diode laser with fiber Bragg gratings ", Appl.
 Phys.
 Lett.
 79, 151 (2001)

 M. Poelker, "High Power Gain Switched Diode Laser Master Oscillator and Amplifier", Appl.
 Phys.
 Lett.
 67, 2762 (1995)